Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: Introduction

 Under the SCM framework, there is considerable literature on causal discovery using observational data \citep{spirtes2000causation, richardson1996feedback, chickering2002optimal, hyttinen2013discovering, hyttinen2014constraint}.
 However, most of them only attain identification up to Markov equivalent class \citep{geiger1990logic}.
 To overcome the issue, existing methods can be roughly divided into two categories -- one based on the invariance principle and the other based on the asymmetry principle.
 The invariance-based approaches \citep{peters2016causal} use samples from multiple experiments where some unknown intervention may apply to the variables other than $Y$.
 It leverages the idea that the cause-effect mechanism will remain constant while the reverse effect-cause association may vary.
 On the other hand, the asymmetry-based approaches \citep{shimizu2006linear, hoyer2008nonlinear, zhang2009identifiability, janzing2012information, peters2014causal} only observe one sample of observational data and use the idea that the cause-effect mechanism admits a simple prior known structure, whereas its inverse does not, example includes the additive noise structure \citep{hoyer2008nonlinear}.
 These two principles for causal discovery seem to have been orthogonal before.
 Our estimation framework is the first to offer a unified methodological perspective on these two principles with theoretical guarantees.
 It demonstrates the ability to simultaneously leverage both principles for identification and estimation.

 Adversarial estimation is introduced in \cite{goodfellow2014generative} for generative modeling.
 Its application in the statistics spans distribution estimation \citep{liang2021well}, instrumental variable regression \citep{dikkala2020minimax}, estimating the (implicit) influence function \citep{chernozhukov2020adversarial, hirshberg2021augmented}, and so on.
-The idea of minimizing the worst-case loss among diverse environments can also be considered as ``an algorithmic remedy'' for out-of-distribution generalization.
-There are different considerations of the ``loss'' such as risk \citep{sagawa2019distributionally}, excess risk \citep{agarwal2022minimax}, and the negative of the explained variance \citep{meinshausen2015maximin}.
-However, these methods are conceptually similar to running least squares in regression and thus cannot go beyond just learning associations.
-We adopted the adversarial estimation in our estimation from two novel aspects.
+We adopted adversarial estimation from two novel aspects.
 Firstly, it allows us to use a simple objective function that homogenizes different tasks and prediction models for estimation.
-Moreover, such a minimax optimization objective and the Gumbel approximation in the implementation jointly relax the combinatorial nature in \eqref{fan1} and make a variant of gradient descents continue to work numerically.
+Moreover, such a minimax optimization objective and the Gumbel trick in the implementation jointly relax the combinatorial nature in \eqref{fan1} and make a variant of gradient descent continue to work numerically.